paponius/userstyles/README.md

 A preview image of a Style does not show ADs.
 But they are still on the site.
 These are color styling Styles.
 We shouldn't mix-in multiple features into one Style.
-Yes, I do use another gimics to not just hide ADs, but useless content too, like from Outbrain.
+Yes, I do use another gimmicks to not just hide ADs, but useless content too, like from Outbrain.
-But as these are crutial for a site support, I will not help or force disabling ADs by mixing them with a Style.
+But as these are crucial for a site support, I will not help or force disabling ADs by mixing them with a Style.

 ### Features
 Dark _Styles_ I use for news media and similar sites have these common features: